 Centroid calculation method: In this study, we use 5 different approaches ("mean", "median", "shape", "DTW barycenter averaging", and "Partition around medoids") for centroid calculations.
 Mean and median are Euclidian distance parameters.
 However, due to the structure of time series analysis, these approaches tend to yield low clustering performance[3, 10].
 The shape centroid is calculated based on the k-Shape algorithm [8].
 The algorithm employs NCC to optimally match a pair of time series [3, 8].
 DTW barycenter averaging (dba) is a global and iterative method that is developed based on dtw.
 It randomly selects one time-series as the centroid.
 Then dtw alignment between time series of the cluster is computed and then updates the centroid.
 This process iteratively performed until reaching convergence or a certain number of iterations [3, 10].
 In partition around medoids (PAM) a time series is selected as the mediod, which has the minimum average distance to all other time series of the cluster.
 Since the mediod is an element of the original data, it sometimes preferred over median and mean [3].

-Predicting clusters’ labels: Four well known machine learning algorithms of support vector machine (SVM), logistic regression (LR), neural network (NNET), and tree augmented naïve bayes (TAN) are utilized to predict clusters’ label produced through investigating time series of “peak jerk mean”.
+Predicting clusters’ labels: Four well known machine learning algorithms of support vector machine (SVM), logistic regression (LR), neural network (NNET), and tree augmented naïve bayes (TAN) are utilized to predict clusters’ label produced through investigating time series of the sensor data.
 Four subjects’ variables of “gender”, “age”, “weight”, and “height” are investigated for demonstrating predictability of the clusters’ labels.
 Since the number of subjects are typically limited in such studies, leave-one-out cross validation method is utilized.
 Performance of the predictions are measured through “accuracy”, “sensitivity”, “specificity”, and “area under the curve (auc)”.
 Stacking approach is adopted for elevating the performance of prediction.
 Therefore, probability of predicting each subjects from the machine learning algorithms is imported as input to random forest algorithm.

 Support vector machine (SVM): SVM is a regression and classification algorithm.
 In the classification application, this algorithm investigates thickest possible margin between categories of data.
 Hereof, subjects’ variables represent dimensions of space for the SVM algorithm.
 The subjects on the margin’s border are the support vectors of SVM.
 The subjects are classified based on their relative position to the margin.
 SVM searches for the maximum margin and support vectors through utilizing quadratic programming.
 A generic formulation of a SVM algorithm is demonstrated below [11]: